Indranil-Sarmah/Boglify/README.md

 1. Pagination in Home page is also implented to get a clear view of all the posts.
 2. Admin panel for managing the system.
 3. Responsive web application supports on all devices.
-4. Recaptcha in signin/signup page for prevention unauthorized acces.
+4. Recaptcha in signin/signup page for prevention unauthorized of access.

 This project is still on my current working list.